Top 10 Popular Music Artists of the 2010s Who Most Fell Off Most in the 2020s

 After being incarcerated in 2019, he was released early during the COVID-19 pandemic and made a comeback with Gooba in 2020, which landed at #3 on the Hot 100.
 He followed it up with a #1 single, Trollz, but the following singles all flopped.

-Katy Perry Katheryn Elizabeth Hudson, professionally known by her stage name Katy Perry, was born on October 25, 1984 in Santa Barbara, California.
-She is a singer, songwriter, actress and an ambassador on one of the most popular companies of now, UNICEF... read more
+Katy Perry Katheryn Elizabeth Hudson, professionally known as Katy Perry, was born on October 25, 1984, in Santa Barbara, California.
+She is a singer, songwriter, actress, and has served as a UNICEF Goodwill Ambassador since 2013... read more

 Starting in the late 2000s, Katy Perry was a pop powerhouse.
 She was at the peak of her popularity during the first half of the 2010s with a string of iconic hits and videos, but her popularity started to decline in the mid-2010s following her alleged feud with Taylor Swift and some public meltdowns.